International Business Management

 As a graduate of this program, you will be prepared to apply international research, marketing, finance, legal and business planning skills to a variety of complex global market situations.
 Your well developed skills in digital and intercultural communications, networking, negotiation and teamwork skills will support you as you lead integrative trade initiatives.

-Graduates of this program enter the workforce with the aim of moving into leading managerial positions in a broad range of private and public international business environments, including private, government, and agencies, regulatory bodies, professional organizations and international non–government organizations (NGOs).
+Graduates of this program enter the workforce with the aim of moving into leading managerial positions in a broad range of private and public international business environments, including regulatory bodies, professional organizations and international non-government organizations (NGOs).
 You will be employed in many sectors, including goods and services exporting and importing companies, trading houses, banks, multinational corporations, international research, trade development, sales and marketing companies, governments and international institutions.

 Graduates will have the required knowledge to pursue several key industry designations including the following: